filiksyos/scammer-check-app/README.md

 1. **Search Phase**: The app uses Exa API to search for information about the person
 2. **Data Collection**: Gathers relevant articles, reviews, and mentions
-3. **AI Analysis**: Azure AI analyzes the content for red flags, scam indicators, and legitimacy signals
+3. **AI Analysis**: OpenRouter AI analyzes the content for red flags, scam indicators, and legitimacy signals
 4. **Scoring**: Calculates a scammer probability percentage (0-100%)
 5. **Report**: Generates a detailed verdict with supporting evidence